iPad Frequently Asked Questions and Answers for 2018-19 School Year (Updated on 5/22/18)

 Why an Apple iPad instead of an Android tablet?

 The Apple iOS operating system is a simple, stable platform with a well-defined App Store.
 Applications available through the App Store are also pre-approved by Apple to be safe, secure, and stable.
-The Android market has limited controls and limitations on application development guidelines; thus these devices would propose a greater of a risk for students and faculty at Providence.
+The Android market has limited controls and limitations on application development guidelines; thus these devices would propose a greater risk for students and faculty at Providence.
 Android functions vary depending on hardware.
 Apple comes in very limited configurations making support much simpler.

 What is Cloud Computing?

 Cloud Computing involves applications and storage that run and are accessed through the Internet.
 Instead of installing an app or saving a file to a device, the application and/or data would be stored over the Internet and accessible by any device.
-At Providence, we use Google Apps for Education to provide student email, storage, and document editing/creation all in the cloud.
+At Providence, we use Google G Suite for Education to provide student email, storage, and document editing/creation all in the cloud.
 Docs and email are available from any Internet connect PC, tablet or phone.

 What happens if the iPad is lost or stolen?

-All iPads should be enrolled in the iCloud program and FindMyiPhone from Apple (family responsiblity).
+All iPads should be enrolled in the iCloud program and FindMyiPhone from Apple (family responsibility).
 This is a free service that will enable the GPS tracking device embedded on all iPads.
 This does NOT provide the school with GPS tracking, only you or your child after logging in with a valid Apple ID.
 Once the beacon is activated and the iPad is turned on and connected to the Internet, the location will become available through the iCloud website or FindMyiPhone app.
 This will also enable Activation Lock, a feature that prevents a lost or stolen iPad from being used without knowing the Apple ID.

 Will there be a loaner program?